Difference Between Neuromodulation and Neurostimulation

 Neurostimulation is a process in which the nerves are only aroused/stimulated by using low-voltage electrical or magnetic pulses for therapy.

-Currently, Neurostimulation is being used for the treatment of paralysis, loss of sense organs, and chronic pains.
-Also provides hearing aids, artificial limbs, or vision.
+Neurostimulation is currently used to treat paralysis, loss of sense organs, and chronic pains.
+It also provides hearing aids, artificial limbs, or vision.

 It is observed that Neurostimulation is safer to use for short terms.
 In the cases of long-term use, it is most likely to have adverse effects.